![]() |

 strive to paste answers correctly.
 I usually see 100% of the students

 involved which can't be said for the traditional Study Guide!
-Emphasizes the

 three main